Bugs Bunny Builders: Shorts (2022–23)

+Season 2 (2024–25)

 International broadcast

-The series premiered on Cartoonito in Latin America on December 1, 2022, as part of its launch.
+The series premiered on Cartoonito in Latin America on December 1, 2022.

-The series premiered on Boomerang in Portugal on November 20, 2022, as part of its Cartoonito block.
+The series premiered on Boomerang in Portugal on November 20, 2022, as part of its Cartoonito block (then airing as part of the entire 24-hour Cartoonito channel that replaced the former).

 The series premiered on Cartoonito in the UK and Ireland on November 4, 2022.

+The series started airing on Cartoonito in Central and Eastern Europe on April 24, 2023.

 Reception

 The show gained positive reception from critics.
-Tierra Carpenter of WISH-TV says "Tapping into parents’ nostalgia, “Bugs Bunny Builders” is THE show parents have been waiting for to introduce their favorite Looney Tunes characters to their kids.
+Tierra Carpenter of WISH-TV says, "Tapping into parents' nostalgia, Bugs Bunny Builders is THE show parents have been waiting for to introduce their favorite Looney Tunes characters to their kids.
 The show is designed to be funny on two levels, allowing kids to laugh along with these characters while also enticing parents to stay in the room and watch together."